 This is not really the only way to succeed, but this crazy definition not only of success, but of how you achieve success, doesn’t even really reflect how actually successful people achieve success.
-Steve Jobs is an obvious example, because he was obviously very gifted and ambitious but he took a circuitous path, and people who do are very successful doing interesting things also often take circuitous paths.
+Steve Jobs is an obvious example, because he was obviously very gifted and ambitious but he took a circuitous path, and people who are very successful doing interesting things also often take circuitous paths.

-This notion that you’ve got to do X, Y, and Z or else your life is over makes you end up as a high functioning sheep.
+This notion that you’ve got to do X, Y, and Z or else your life is over makes you end up as a high-functioning sheep.
 You end up being the kind of leader that I talk about in the last section of the book.
-You get the top, or you get near the top, but you don’t actually do anything interesting there—you just sort of fulfill your function in the organization.
+You get to the top, or you get near the top, but you don’t actually do anything interesting there—you just sort of fulfill your function in the organization.
 You don’t initiate or create.

-That ties in with your argument that words like “leadership” and “service” have become hollow in the whole college process.
+Davis: That ties in with your argument that words like “leadership” and “service” have become hollow in the whole college process.

 Deresiewicz: There’s a list of things that everyone knows you’re supposed to do to get into college: scores, extracurriculars, and then these two other things, “leadership” and “service.”
 They’ve been completely ritualized, and kids have become cynical about them because they know they just need to demonstrate them.
-In the case of leadership, which is supposed to be about qualities of character, self-sacrifice, initiative and vision, it just means getting to the top, and that’s all.
+In the case of leadership, which is supposed to be about qualities of character, self-sacrifice, initiative, and vision, it just means getting to the top, and that’s all.
 If you get a position with some authority you are, by definition, a leader.
 And service, if anything, is even worse.
 Service is supposed to be about making the world a better place or helping people who are less fortunate, but because it’s done for the resume, it really just becomes about yourself.

-I would summarize the values by quoting Tony Hayward, the famous CEO of BP.
+Deresiewicz: I would summarize the values by quoting Tony Hayward, the famous CEO of BP.
 In the middle of this giant environmental disaster he said, “I want to get my life back.”
 He had been promised certain rewards and now had this horrible experience of actually having to take responsibility for something, and feel bad.
 So those are the values that the system is transmitting: self-aggrandizement, being in service to yourself, a good life defined exclusively in terms of conventional markers of success (wealth and status), no real commitment to education or learning, to thinking, and no real commitment to making the world a better place.
 And I think we see that in the last 50 years, the meritocracy has created a world that’s getting better and better for the meritocracy and worse and worse for everyone else.